Visit Potential Public Exposures for a list of places where people may have been exposed to the measles virus in Waterloo Region.

 - One or two out of a thousand children will die as a result of measles.

-- Current Ontario recommendations are that children receive two doses of the measles-mumps-rubella (MMR) vaccine:
+- Current Ontario recommendations are that children receive two doses of a measles vaccine:

-- For some infants 6 to 12 months of age, one dose of the measles-mumps-rubella (MMR) vaccine can provide protection if there is a risk of exposure.
+- For some infants 6 to 12 months of age, one dose of the a measles vaccine can provide protection if there is a risk of exposure.

 - Born in 1970 or later: